 In 2010 Jonathon Wheeler organised a three day trek as part of his Gold Duke of Edinburgh program.
 On a frosty morning in June five adults and four kids set off on a 210klm mountain bike ride from Armidale through the magnificent eastern fall forests, down the escarpment on to the mighty Macleay River winding our way to the clear blue waters at the beautiful fishing village of South West Rocks.
 The ride was so successful it needed to be shared with our communities.

-Nothing compares with a regional community for generosity of spirit when the call goes out that we need a hand.
-The volunteers, donated equipment, resources and product required to feed and water in excess of 500 people including a baked dinner at the Junction has to be seen to be believed.
+Nothing compares with community spirit and generosity when the call goes out that we need a hand.
+The volunteers, donated equipment, resources and product required to feed and water in excess of 500 people has to be seen to be believed.
 The catering team has become legendary.

-I look forward to catching up for a chat at one of our functions or on the ride.
+We look forward to catching up with you at the ride, or one of our other functions and events.